gabrielschuck/GS-YEM-Access/README.md

 Unfortunately, these programs are mostly not fully accessible for use by blind people.
 Users in equal conditions to enjoy the same resources face difficulties, as the interface has not been adapted to work perfectly with screen readers (programs that read the displayed information aloud).
 It was with this in mind that the idea was born for an accessibility script for Yamaha Expansion Manager, a free desktop application that allows users to install and manage expansion packs, as well as transfer to compatible digital keyboards.
-Although some interface elements are accessible with nvda object navigation, this ends up making their use not very practical.
+Although some interface elements are accessible with nvda object navigation, this ends up making them impractical to use.
+For script development, macro languages (such as Autoit and Macro Recorder) were chosen so that it can work independently of the currently active screen reader.

 ## Requirements